imFORZA/system-status/README.md

-# template-plugin
+# System Status

-Template code to create wordpress plugin
+A WordPress plugin to manage tracking of System Incidents & Maintenance Periods.